 Traditional Christmas Bratislava Dishes of Yesteryear

-Christmas is all about family, kin, cosy ambience, gifts, and – of course – food!
-After all, who’s not looking forward to that potato salad, fried fish and Christmas pastries?
-Do you, however, know what Christmas delicacies decorated the festive table in the past?
+Christmas in Bratislava is about cosy ambience, gifts, and – of course – food!
+Potato salad, fried fish and Christmas pastries?
+Yes please, but what Christmas delicacies decorated the festive table in the past?

 Caviar as a Way of Fasting